BlackBoxQuant/HS2DDS/README.md

 let the parameters of the converter be complex enough that cracking the converter itself its not reasonable - this should always be the case.
 For **each character** there are 431,115,750 possible color settings.
-Infact, assuming our attacker is smart enough to pick the smallest node in the structure, if said node is just 4 characters long and none of them repeat.
-There are 1,597,524,182xN possible strings (where N is the number of *reasonable* 4 letter names).
+Infact, assuming our attacker is smart enough to pick the smallest node in the structure, if said node is just 4 characters long, and none of them repeat, there are 1,597,524,182xN possible strings (where N is the number of *reasonable* 4 letter names).
 Even then, they can't assume that the first 4 letter name they get is the right one - they would then have to check against another node which happens to have at minimum the same 3 letters in it and then guess through that one until a reasonable result appears (if it does at all).
 Lets say they get super lucky and they find a 5 letter name that has these 4 characters (does such a name